NickZward/Personal-Projects/The Pizza Project/README.md

 This dataset wil consist of an order data table, a customers table, an address table, an item table, an ingridient table, a recipe table, an inventory table, a shift table, a staff table and a rota table.

 The different tables and the relationship between them have been drawn using QuickDBD.
-After connecting all the tables, the relational SQL database will look like this: Screenshot 2023-03-22 at 5 01 32 PM
+After connecting all the tables, the relational SQL database will look like this:

 ```
 SELECT